Wixel/GUMP/README.markdown

 1. Open up your terminal
 2. cd [GUMP DIRECTORY/examples]
-3. php <file>.php
+3. php [file].php

-The output will depend on the input data
+The output will depend on the input data.

 # TODO